casaluca/SkyMapper/README.md

 let me know if you find anything unusual, have any question and/or suggestion.
 I expect this parameters to be OK, not to be perfect!
-As you can see from the paper, the metallicity calibration is rather straightforward, with minimal number of bands, no priors or modelling involved.
+As you can see from the paper, the metallicity calibration is rather straightforward, with minimal number of bands, no priors nor modelling involved.
 I am not claiming this is the best approach, but it allows to readily understand how colours are mapped into [Fe/H], and to propagate uncertainties.
 The reason for using few bands stems from the fact photometric uncertainties are still rather large in